Guanahani: Diario

 Columbus' so-called log, more properly referred to as the Diario, is an abstract made by Bartolomé de las Casas, a Spanish monk and friend of the Columbus family, probably sometime in the 1540s.

 When Columbus returned to Spain after his first voyage, he reported to the royal court at Barcelona and presented his original log to the Spanish sovereigns.
 Queen Isabella ordered that the log be copied.
 The original soon disappeared, but the so-called 'Barcelona copy' was returned to Columbus prior to his second voyage and was in his possession at the time of his death in 1506.
 It then passed to his son Fernando and remained in his vast library for many years.
-At some point, Las Casas got his hands on the Barcelona copy and made the abstract we today call the Diario.
+At some point, Las Casas obtained the Barcelona copy and made the abstract now called the Diario.
 Although most of the Diario is written in the third-person of Las Casas, nearly all of that portion dealing with Columbus' movements in the Bahamas is in the first person of Columbus himself, and is (according to Las Casas) a direct quote from the Barcelona copy.

 The Barcelona copy disappeared late in the 16th century, but Las Casas' Diario was discovered intact in 1795 by Ferdinand de Navarette and published 30 years later.
 The Diario remains the most authoritative and detailed account of Columbus' movements and activities on the first voyage.